LINER NOTES: THE SERIES!

 Featuring Kris Funn & The Corner Store Jazz Quintet, Paige Hernandez, Baye Harrell and Akua Allrich

-To date, Liner Notes has had exceptional shows at the Intersections Festival (premiere, March 2012) the Dunes (April 2012) and for the first and second installment of their series at the Atlas (August/November 2012).
-We hope you join us for our next installment, but for now, enjoy a free download of the music that inspired Vol. 2.
-Enjoy!
+To date, Liner Notes has had exceptional shows at the Intersections Festival (premiere, March 2012) the Dunes (April 2012) and for four installments of their series at the Atlas (August/November 2012 & April/August 2013).
+We hope you join us for our next installment…

 LINER NOTES: The Series!

 Atlas Performing Arts Center.